-One of the most beloved entries and one many fans say that non-fans can enjoy.
+One of the most beloved entries among fans and critics and often a gateway to the franchise.
 Currently has a 89 percent out of nine reviews on Rotten Tomatoes.

 The film provides examples of: